 7.5/10

 The Maverick is relatively nondescript.
-It accomplishes its mission of looking like a truck, and therefore it goes mostly unnoticed.
-The optional engine is peppy and it can be relatively fun to drive, but there is a more entertaining vehicle in the class.
+It accomplishes its mission of looking like a truck, so it goes mostly unnoticed.
+The optional engine is peppy, and it can be relatively fun to drive, especially in the off-road-ready Tremor trim or the sport truck-styled Lobo.

 We give it some credit for its efficient hybrid engine, along with its no-frills interior and low starting price.
-Pair that with a functional and easy-to-use bed, and you've got a unique offering but not one with a ton of personality.
+Pair that with a functional and easy-to-use bed, and you've got about as much truck as most people will ever need.

 Which Maverick does Edmunds recommend?